MileHacker Logo

 Extended Adventures

-• More extensive walking on various trails.
+• More extensive hiking on various trails.

 • Attend workshops, like an art class or a longer culinary course.